Chrysler Voyager: Production worldwide

 In the early years of its marketing (1988–1991), the Voyager was manufactured in North America and exported to Europe.

 The Voyager began to be manufactured in Europe in 1991, at the Eurostar plant near Graz, Austria.
 Eurostar was a joint venture between Chrysler and the Austrian company Steyr-Daimler-Puch.
 It was later acquired by DaimlerChrysler and finally the plant was sold to Magna Steyr in 2002.
 The minivan production ended there at the end of 2007.
 Units produced in Austria were marketed in Europe, Asia, and Africa.
 They were built with gasoline and diesel engines, with manual transmission, in short-wheelbase (SWB) and long-wheelbase versions, and in right and left-hand drive versions (all sold as Chrysler Voyager).

 From 2008 until 2010, the fourth generation Grand Voyager was produced in China by Soueast using a relocated Taiwanese Town & Country assembly line.

 The fifth generation Voyagers (2008–2011) have been exported to Europe from Windsor, Canada, where they are produced.
 Beginning in October 2011, they were exported and sold as the Lancia Voyager in most European markets, as Chrysler operations were merged with those of Lancia in many European countries.
 In the United Kingdom, only the Grand Voyager is marketed.

-Since 2011, the Voyager is sold under the Lancia badge in Europe to strengthen the Chrysler-Lancia integration, though it remains branded as the Chrysler Voyager in the United Kingdom and Ireland.
+Since 2011, the Voyager is sold under the Lancia badge in Continental Europe to strengthen the Chrysler-Lancia integration, though it remains branded as the Chrysler Grand Voyager in the United Kingdom and Ireland.
 In March 2015, Fiat Group announced that in 2017, Chrysler would be discontinued in the United Kingdom.
 It was removed from Chrysler UK's website in January 2016.